Florida Gov. Rick Scott now has the gun bill -- what will he do?

 -- Enact the Coach Aaron Feis Guardian Program, which would allow some teachers to be armed if both the local school district and local sheriff's department agree.

-That last item was named after the coach who shielded students from bullets with his own body and died in the February 14 shooting.
+That last item was named after the coach who shielded students with his own body and died in the February 14 shooting.

 But there are several caveats to the program that would arm some teachers: